How do I use databases at Notre Dame?

 To search for articles or information in databases that Notre Dame has but Saint Mary's doesn't have, you need to go to a library on the Notre Dame campus.
 (Why?)
 Your best option is Hesburgh Library, the main library, located just north of the football stadium.
 The Sweep bus stops there on its route.

 Once you get inside Hesburgh Library, there are "Research Workstations" that don't require a login and don't have a time limit, that Saint Mary's students and faculty can use.
-They're located on the lower level, in front of the service desk.
+Two are located on the lower level, in front of the service desk and there's at least one on every upper floor of the building.
 These are standing-up computer terminals (no chairs), so wear comfortable shoes!

 The Research Workstations go directly to the Notre Dame library home page.
 On that page, click the tab for "Databases."
 If you know the name of the database you need (for example, Biological Abstracts, Web of Science, or America: History and Life, etc.) you can use the alphabetical links to find that specific database.
 Otherwise, go to "Databases by Subject" and choose the subject that you're doing research for (for example, Biology, Music, History, etc.):